 One of the key considerations when setting out the kitchen design is the ‘work’ diagram, this connects cooker/ hob, sink and fridge/ freezer.
 The shape of the room, location of walls, windows and doors affects the layout of the kitchen.
-Distances from units and appliances need to be factored in, the area should not feel crapped, but also the kitchen needs to be practical and items within easy reach.
+Distances from units and appliances need to be factored in, the area should not feel cramped and it needs to be practical with items within easy reach.

 When planning your kitchen think about the ergonomics, layout and how the family will use the kitchen and wider room.
-Think about the position of furniture, as the use furniture as a visual separation for a room.
+Think about the position of furniture, as it can be used as a visual separation for a room.

 Inspiration Ideas for a Modern Kitchen in North London..